 In this guide, we will tackle some of the most common myths about serial killers.

-Fictional TV shows and biographical movies also perpetuate these myths, honing in on the stereotypes and “half-truths” that are more likely to captivate their audiences.
+TV shows, tabloid websites, and biographical movies also perpetuate these myths by focusing on the stereotypes and “half-truths” that are more likely to captivate their audiences.

 According to Louis B. Schlesinger, who is Professor of Psychology at John Jay College of Criminal Justice, the intelligence of serial killers “copies the normal distribution of the general population”.

 In other words, serial killers tend to have a pretty normal IQ.

 Take the Green River Killer, Gary Ridgway, for example.
 His IQ is somewhere in the low eighties.
 This actually puts him below average.
 Despite this, he is still America’s second most prolific serial killer.

 This myth has been spread by TV shows and movies because the concept of a “dumb” or “average” serial killer isn’t as exciting to audiences.

 Another issue is that documentaries about these killers are prone to sensationalism.
 Many of them are “sexed up”, so to speak.

 For example, Ted Bundy’s intelligence is often overblown for the sake of drama.
 Although he was certainly bright, he was not an evil genius who could trick any woman into walking back to his vehicle.

 All in all, there is no reason to believe that serial killers are more intelligent than the average person.